stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

 - **Guarantees**
   Of course a proof may contain mistakes, just like a program may contain bugs.
-  But mistakes in a proof are easier to spot than bugs in a program.
+  But mistakes in a proof tend to be easier to spot than bugs in a program.
   Fixing a proof is also much simpler than verifying that a simulation has no hidden biases.
   Once you have a correct proof, you have a guarantee: as long as the assumptions of the proof hold, the property established by proof holds, too.